 The Verdict: Torches

 Our pick of the bunch is the JETBeam model.
-It’s great value, and ticks pretty much every box: it’s perfectly durable, bright and portable.
-We also think the cheapest torch on our list, the Sidiou, is well worth considering despite its small price tag.
+It’s great value and ticks pretty much every box: it’s durable, bright and portable.
+We also think the cheapest torch on our list, the Sidiou, is well worth considering despite its inexpensive price tag.